Aging & Health A to Z

 Care & Treatment

 Once your pain has been properly evaluated you can begin treatment.
 It is important to set goals for treatment and evaluate benefits and risks of your treatment options.
-For example, you may be willing to be slightly sedated/sleepy for a couple days to have pain controlled.
+For example, you may be willing to be slightly sedated/sleepy for a couple of days to have pain controlled.
 Or you may be willing to have some pain to be able to think clearly and talk with others.
 Sometimes, the treatment will work quickly and you will experience instant pain relief.
-In other cases, your healthcare professional will need to treat the pain with a variety of strategies (a multidisciplinary approach) and it may take longer to notice results.
+In other cases, your primary care provider will need to treat the pain with a variety of strategies including seeing different healthcare professionals (a multidisciplinary approach) and it may take longer to notice results.

 There are many safe and effective medicines to treat pain in older adults.
 Since every individual responds differently to pain medications, it may take a trial of more than one type to achieve good pain relief.